Home • Welcome to ALSO!

 • Model Multistate Trust Institutions Act

-[Text] This act, which provides statutory options for multistate trust activities, is recommended by the Conference of State Bank Supervisors, not the NCCUSL.
-A number of states have incorporated elements of this act in their trust statutes.
+This act, which provides statutory options for multistate trust activities, is recommended by the Conference of State Bank Supervisors, not the Uniform Law Commission.
+A number (more than a third) of states have incorporated elements of this act in their trust statutes.
+[Text]

 Arkansas: Ark.
 Code § 23-51-101 et seq.